SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw3/README.md

 `y = new float [N];`
 `z = new float [N];`

 4. Create two strings ma and mi to storage point coordinates corresponding to max and min arc length.
 Then set up a for loop, for every iteration, not reach N, use void function genPointsOnUnitSphere below this main function, to generate random points on unit sphere.
-Since the second iteration, calculate arc length between this point to the original point (x[0],y[0],z[0]), update upper bound and lower bound when reach conditions.
+Since the second iteration, calculate arc length between this point to the original point (x[0],y[0],z[0]).
+If reach conditions, record coordinate and update upper bound and lower bound .

 ```
 for(int i = 0; i < N; i++){ // exact N iterations